enowars/enowars3-service-casino/service/README.md

 * Also install python package via `pip3 install -r requirements.txt` (virtualenv recommended)

 ---
-Build everything with `sudo docker build -t julias_casino`
+Build and run the container with `sudo docker-compose up`.

+Then connect to the container via `nc localhost 6969`.